 It inhibits the propagation or conduction of an action potential.
-Binding of neurotransmitter with the inhibitory synapse results into an opening of potassium and chloride channels.
-Then it leads to the hyperpolarization of the postsynaptic membrane that ceases the further movement of an action potential.
+The binding of neurotransmitter with inhibitory synapse results in an opening of potassium and chloride channels.
+Ultimately, it leads to the postsynaptic membrane’s hyperpolarisation that ceases the further movement of an action potential.

 The transmission of a nerve signal between the adjoining neurons is not a simple process.
 The nerve impulse must excite the synaptic vesicles to integrate them with the axon’s membrane.
 The dissolution of synaptic vesicles ensures the propagation of neurotransmitter molecules through exocytosis.